in the High School:

 - Replacement Labs:

-The labs below were developed by the 2010 Summer High School Green Chemistry Workshop participants.
+The labs below were developed by Summer High School Green Chemistry Workshop graduates.
 These labs have yet to be fully tested in the classroom.

 "Stoichiometry Challenge" - [doc]